-I’ve previously shown you a drawing I made more than fifty years ago that has a powerful message for me today.
+I’ve previously shown you a drawing I made more than 50 years ago that has a powerful message for me today.
 Well, today I want to look back many more years than that to see what the church has to tell us today about engaging productively with our culture.

 From the previous post, we know that anyone wanting to influence culture must be partly outside the mainstream of that culture.
 That is, they must be counter-cultural in some way in order to have something new to contribute.

 So if the church wants to influence culture, it must maintain its own cultural distinctiveness in thought and deed.
 Fortunately, Christians have three aids to help us do this: our theology, the Holy Spirit, and the church itself.